 We know moving to a foreign country requires a lot of balanced decisions.
 That’s why we’ve created an invaluable housing guide for tax professionals, from a selection of Budapest’s 23 Districts, with all the latest relocation advice from the Hungarian capital.
-We cover some of the city’s districts popular amongst expats and the pros and cons of each.
+We cover some of the city’s most popular districts amongst expats and the pros and cons of each.

 Accommodation in Budapest is far more affordable than in many other European capital cities.
 With a range of housing options, varying rental prices and distinct atmospheres offered by each district, Budapest offers a home to everyone.